 Pregnancy is usually a time of great joy and anticipation.
 It is important to know any risk factors but it is also important to keep them in perspective.
-Many women make great demands on their bodies – we live faster lives than our mothers.
+Many women make great demands on their bodies – we tend to live faster lives than our mothers did.
 While you are pregnant and looking after a young baby give yourself permission to slow down and smell the roses.

 Don't forget to sign up for our e-newsletter for specials, new products, articles and more delivered right to your inbox!